turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_identity_providers_access.md

 This benchmark answers the following questions:

-- What resources have resource policies that allow untrusted identity providers access?
+- What resources have resource policies that grant access to AWS identity providers?
+- Which identity providers have been granted access are not trusted?

-This benchmark defines shared as a policy having at least one `Allow` statement that grants one or more permissions to trusted identity providers, e.g.,
+This benchmark defines shared as a policy having at least one `Allow` statement that grants one or more permission to a principal.
+The benchmark exposes the variable `trusted_identity_providers` which can be used to set which identity providers are trusted.
+The benchmark will use the variable `trusted_identity_providers` to check if the identity providers that are granted access by the policy are trusted identity providers and alarm if they are untrusted.

+For example:

 ```json
 {